 - First, set the multimeter to resistance mode.
 Try to adjust it to the lowest possible readings.

-- Secondly, connect the red and black probes to positive and negative terminals of the inductor.
+- Secondly, connect the red and black probes to the positive and negative terminals of the inductor.

-- Now, if the ohmmeter shows few ohms resistance, the inductor is good.
+- If the ohmmeter shows a few ohms resistance, the inductor is good.

-- And if you get very high initial resistance, it means the inductor is damaged.
+- And if you get very high initial resistance, the inductor is damaged.

-- Or if there is low resistance (near to zero), the inductor might have short turns.
+- Or if there is low resistance (near zero), the inductor might have short turns.

 Continuity Test for cables and wires